 Pain from an impacted wisdom tooth

 The most common problem that occurs with third molars is impaction.
-This occurs when, usually due to lack of space, a tooth can’t move into its proper position and ends up aligned diagonally or even horizontally.
-It presses against the next tooth and, if left long enough, may cause other teeth to shift position.
+This occurs when, usually due to lack of space, a tooth can't move into its proper position and ends up aligned diagonally or even horizontally.
+It presses against the next tooth and, if left long enough, may cause other teeth to shift position or even damage them.

-Fully impacted teeth are still completely covered by gum tissue whereas partially erupted teeth break through the gum but are unable to emerge fully.
-Partial eruption is more likely to lead to infection, gum disease or decay since there is an opening where bacteria can access the tooth.
+Fully impacted wisdom teeth are still completely covered by gum tissue and invisible in your mouth, whereas partially erupted teeth break through the gum but are unable to emerge fully.
+The partial eruption is more likely to lead to infection, gum disease or decay since there is an opening where bacteria can access the tooth.